documentationfor yFiles for HTML 3.0.0.1

 graphEditorInputMode.marqueeSelectionInputMode.enabled = false

-Changes the interaction to start the move viewport gesture.
+Changes the interaction to start the viewport move gesture.

 Changes the interaction to start the pinch gesture.